 Green Cards Through Marriage

-To obtain a green card, your marriage must be bona fide.
-This is a lot easier to prove if there is a wedding reception where the U.S. citizen spouse’s parents and relatives are present, where the couple has joint property and files joint income tax returns and especially if the couple has a child together.
+To obtain a green card through marriage, your marriage must be bona fide.
+This is a lot easier to prove if there is a wedding reception where the US citizen spouse’s relatives are present, where the couple has joint property and files joint income tax returns and especially if the couple has a child together.

 If the marriage is less than two years old when the green card is granted, it will have a two-year time limit.
 The couple must submit form I-751 during the 90-day prior before the expiration of the green card in order for the foreign-born spouse to obtain a ten-year green card.
 If the couple divorces before the end of the two-year period, the foreign-born spouse must use form I-751 to apply for a “good faith marriage waiver” of the joint petition requirement.

 Please view our video about How to Obtain a Green Card Through Marriage before you get married and before you submit any paperwork to the USCIS.
 If you have a two-year green card, but are separated or divorced, see our video I-751 Waiver Where Marriage Ends in Divorce.

 “Very professional law firm.
 We had a difficult issue and Mr. Shusterman’s office got right onto the case and resolved the issue with USCIS.
 Because of their efforts, me and my family were able to get our Legal Permanent Residency card.
 My suggestion to those trying to obtain employment based card.
 Don’t look for money saving attorney.
 They will cost you lot more in long run.
 Go to a law firm which is professional and knowledgeable.
 It pays in the long term.”
 (More client reviews…)

 Skype Consultations Available!

 Green Cards Through Marriage is divided into the following subtopics: